Alex-935/Java-Practice/README.md

 - madLibs.java: Creates a program that plays the game Mad Libs.

 - numberGuessingGame.java: Keep guessing the number until you get it.
 Higher and lower responses will help you narrow down the possible values.

+- quizGame.java: Displays a quiz of 5 questions and the user guesses the answers.
+Their score is printed at the end.

+- rockPaperScissors.java: A gamme of rock, paper, scissors against a computer.
+There is an option to replay at the end.

 - shoppingCart: Calculates the total price of an item given the price and quantity.

+- telephone.java: Prints out an old-style telephone.

 - temperatureConverter.java: Converts from celcius to fahrenheit and vice versa for a given temperature.